ElinaFF/PICO/installation.md

 # Installation
 {: .no_toc}
 _ _ _ _
-The MeDIC is a tool that must be installed on a computer or a server.
+The PICO is a tool that must be installed on a computer or a server.
 The visual interface is made with Dash from Plotly and can be opened in the majority of web browser.
 It is compatible with Linux, Mac and Windows.

 The simplest way to install is using PyPI[https://pypi.org/project/medic-ml/].
-The MeDIC is also available with Docker[https://hub.docker.com/r/elinaff/medic].
+The PICO is also available with Docker[https://hub.docker.com/r/elinaff/medic].
 It requires Python <3.13, >=3.8.

 * toc